softeng-feup/open-cx-verdade-productions/README.md

 ### Prototype
 We experimented the technology we were going to use throughout the semester, namely flutter.
 To give us confidence, since we already have made the mock ups, we made a prototype of the pages with hardcoded information just to create the structure of the app.
 The user stories that were implemented were the agenda, personal agenda, profile and event page.

 ---

-## Implementation
-During implementation, while not necessary, it

-It might be also useful to explain a few aspects of the code that have the greatest potential to confuse software engineers about how it works.

-Since the code should speak by itself, try to keep this section as short and simple as possible.

-Use cross-links to the code repository and only embed real fragments of code when strictly needed, since they tend to become outdated very soon.

----
 ## Test